 Dr Zoe Knowles has won a prestigious 2014 Vice Chancellor award for Social and Economic Engagement.
 The award reflects the achievements of the F2FSS programme from the School of Sport and Exercise Sciences over several years and its alignment with the University Strategic plan.
 The award was presented by the Vice Chancellor and Pro Vice Chancellor for Social and Economic Engagement in July.

 Let's Talk Research: Big Comedy Workshop (2014)

-The Physical Activity Exchange was one of only 4 research groups to secure a project supported by NHS Research and Development North West in order to run a one-day “Let’s Talk Research: Big Comedy Shop Workshop”.
+The Physical Activity Exchange was one of only four research groups to secure a project supported by NHS Research and Development North West in order to run a one-day “Let’s Talk Research: Big Comedy Shop Workshop”.
 The purpose of the day, held in April 2014, was to explore the communication of research messages to the public via comedy.

 Under the banner Move More, Sit Less, Every Day, the research messages were the promotion of physical activity and reduction of sedentary behaviour, notably total and prolonged sitting time.
 The workshop offered an excellent medium for team building and films from the day will be used for teaching, research and public engagement purposes.